chenxuan520/vim-fast/README.en.md

 - install.sh install script, run first, to install vim-fast

-- install_without_sudo.sh install without root and sudo (need to download apt package in advance)
+- install_without_sudo.sh install without root and sudo (need to download packages in advance)

+- update.sh pulls the latest vim-fast configuration

+- uninstall.sh Uninstall vim-fast

-- cpp/go/python .sh install lsp and coc for all three languages, run install.sh and call it as needed
+- shell/cpp/go/python.sh install lsp and coc for all three languages, run install.sh and call it as needed

-- update.sh to pull the latest configuration of vim-fast

-- uninstall.sh to uninstall vim-fast

-- plug.sh download and install all the latest plugins (,automatically called, use gitee, faster)
+- shell/plug.sh download and install all the latest plugins (,auto-call, use gitee, faster)

-- doc_zh.sh download and install vim Chinese documentation
+- shell/doc_zh.sh download and install vim Chinese documentation

-- self.sh customize the name and email in .vimrc to your own
+- shell/self.sh customize the name and email in .vimrc to your own

-- nvim.sh migrate to nvim with one click

-- nodejs.sh nodejs installation script, which will be called automatically
+- shell/nodejs.sh nodejs install script, will be called automatically

+- shell/color.sh adds a Vim theme

+- shell/coc_plug.sh Recommended coc plugin installation

+- nvim.sh One click migration to nvim

 ## Other files